Frequently Asked Questions

 What documentation will I need to provide to get assistance from Disability Support?
 Does my documentation need to be in English?

 Please ask your doctor to complete our Verification and Impact Statement (VIS) - you will find this on our how to register page.
 This provides us with information about the impact of your health condition or disability on your studies, which will enable us to put the right supports in place for you.

-If you have a diagnosed Learning Disability (e.g. dyslexia, dysgraphia) you will need to provide a copy of your Adult Learning Assessment/ Psychological Assessment instead of a VIS.
-This assessment will need to be completed from high school age or older, to ensure the recommendations are relevant to your studies at University.
+If you have a diagnosed Specific Learning Disability (e.g. Dyslexia, Dysgraphia) you are required to provide a copy of your Adult Learning Assessment/ Psycho-Educational Assessment instead of a VIS.
+This assessment will need to have been completed after you commenced high school, to ensure the recommendations will be relevant to your studies at University.
 For more information have a look at this information about the Psycho-Educational Assessment Process.

 If you have any other relevant information (e.g. SATAC/Year 12 accommodations or other university Access Plan), please also provide copies of these.

-All documentation will need to be provided in English, or a certified translation provided.
+All documentation must be provided in English, or a certified translation provided.

 Do I need to register with Disability Support if I have already notified SATAC about my disability?